TokelPlatform/tokel_dapp/README.md

 ## About

-Tokel Platform is all in one platform which serves as Komodo ecosystem's token platform.
+Tokel Platform is Komodo ecosystem's token platform.
+It consists of :

+- TOKEL coin wallet - release 1
+- Token wallet
+- NFT marketplace
+- DEX

+At the moment the app is in development of release 1.

-For more information about the project please join our [Discord](https://discord.gg/dhfefngg)
+For more information about the project please join our [Discord](https://discord.gg/QzWaDNd4N5) or check out [tokel web](https://tokel.io)

 ## Install